Too Much Like Me

 My network did that for me.

 Sure it doesn’t happen overnight and you can’t just wish these new connections to magically appear and suddenly be there for you.
 You have to make them happen.
 You have to identify people you want to have in your network, cultivate and grow the relationships in order for them to be there for you in a pinch.
-But if you will take the time to fill your network with people who vastly different than you, you’ll be surprised how much you’ll learn about yourself and just how much you will expand your universe.
+But if you will take the time to fill your network with people who vastly different than you.
+It’s crazy how much you’ll learn about yourself.
+Not to mention how much you will expand your universe.
 It will amaze you.